 There is a limit of two people per Internet station, except at the Young Adult stations at Main, where only person per station is allowed.
 Children are permitted to accompany an adult who is using a computer, but must be actively supervised.
 If children are disruptive, the adult and child/children will be asked to leave.

 Library staff may assist users in the use of the Library’s web site, and offer limited basic instruction for accessing other sites from the web site.
 Staff cannot assist users in searching the Internet.
 It is assumed that the user has a basic knowledge of computer use, manipulation of the mouse, and searching the Internet.
 Also offered is limited, very basic instruction on the use of the word processing software.
+Public computer classes offer more in-depth instruction.

 Saving to Disk/Downloading